Want to work in a Startup? We chat to career professional and self starter David Jackson

 David, looking back over your career history - you've certainly had some excellent experience at a senior level, so with your recent step into the startup sector, give us some immediate observations on how it differs from working for a more established business / corporation?

 I think the immediate difference is that there are no rules, agenda or strict process.
 On my first day, the founder asked me what I wanted to get done, rather than dumping a three-month induction schedule on me.
 I chose to run a session exploring our vision, values, and core beliefs as company and brand, which will form the basis for how we tell our story.
-In a large organisation, this piece of work would have taken months and cost tens of thousands of pounds, but we did it in a day.
+In a large organisation, this piece of work would have taken monthsworking in a startup and cost tens of thousands of pounds, but we did it in a day.
 That felt awesome.

 How different is the skillset and mindset needed to work, and be successful in working, for a startup business?